Students Hail Makinde On N60m Bursary Award | Leadership Newspaper

 According to him, students who find it difficult to cope with the financial demands of law school can now enjoy a seamless study.

-Oke, however reiterated the readiness of the student body and its resoluteness in commending the good acts of the new administration in the state, as well as constructively criticizing and correcting it on its lapses, adding that this is necessary to keep it on its toes and achieve optimal performance.
+Oke, however reiterated the readiness of the student’s body and its resoluteness in commending the good acts of the new administration in the state, as well as constructively criticising and correcting it on its lapses, adding that this is necessary to keep it on its toes and achieve optimal performance.

 Makinde had on Tuesday approved the sum of N500, 000 as bursary to each of the 120 indigenes of the state in the Nigerian Law School, explaining that his decision was aimed at assisting the students to achieve greatness.